High-performance features reduce energy consumption, but family habits are everything.

-Another niggle is that if net zero is reduced to a simple accounting problem—energy produced must equal energy consumed—buildings can still be relative inefficient as long as they have the renewable energy to balance it.
-She uses as an example an office building in California with an “unremarkable” energy consumption level that still hit net zero because it relied on biogas and fuel cells for power.
-In theory, even a drafty cow barn could be considered net zero if the roof could hold enough solar panels.
+Another niggle is that if net-zero is reduced to a simple accounting problem—energy produced must equal energy consumed—buildings can still be relatively inefficient as long as they have the renewable energy to balance it.
+She uses as an example an office building in California with an “unremarkable” energy-consumption level that still hit net-zero because it relied on biogas and fuel cells for power.
+In theory, even a drafty cow barn could be considered net-zero if the roof could hold enough solar panels.

 It’s the occupants who really count

 Finally, consider the impact that occupant behavior has on energy consumption.
 On paper, a house may have the potential to operate at net-zero, but carelessness or inadvertent mistakes can easily tip the scales in the wrong direction.

 Families living in nearly identical high-performance houses will use varying amounts of electricity based on their behavior.
 Some will hit net-zero and some won’t.
 This was the case on Martha’s Vineyard where the South Mountain Company built five net-zero houses for the Island Housing Trust.
 The company offered a $400 reward to any household that achieved net-zero operation; two families succeeded, the others did not.
 One family used twice as much electricity in the year as the solar panels provided.
 In another case, a child turned off a switch in the PV system that cut production one month to less than half of what it should have been.

 Andy Shapiro, an energy consultant, summed it up this way: “There are no zero-energy homes, only zero-energy families.”

 More about net-zero homes

 Net-Zero Design for Aging in Place – Homeowners work with Living Shelter Architects to build their energy-smart future.

 On the Way to Net Zero – Renewables are part of the strategy, but conservation comes first.